 A statement from one Binder context-fact, rule, or derivable atom-may be exported into a signed certificate, and later imported from the certificate into another context.
 Imported statements are automatically quoted using says to distinguish them from local assertions.
-If the public key rsa:3:clebab5d belongs to BigCo HR-real keys are much longer, of course-then the statement employee(john smith, bigco)
+If the public key rsa:3:clebab5d belongs to BigCo HR-real keys are much longer, of course-then the statement exported by BigCo HR would be imported as